 Talita worldwide

-We've had the privilege of building relationships with incredibly passionate people in different countries who have started shelters with rehabilitation under the auspices of Talita.
+We have had the privilege of building relationships with amazing, dedicated individuals in various countries who have established shelters and rehabilitation centers under Talita’s auspices.

 Nightlife from Stockholm Sweden